tahiri-lab/ClonalTreeClustering/data/PublicDataSet/README.md

 1. **Data Sampling**: 150 nucleotides are randomly selected from the available BCR sequences.
 2. **Newick Conversion**: The sampled data is converted into a **weighted Newick format**.
-3. **GBLD Calculation**: The Genetic Branch Length Distance (GBLD) score is calculated using the converted Newick sequences.
+3. **GBLD Calculation**: The Generalized Branch Length Distance (GBLD) score is calculated using the converted Newick sequences.

 ## Output 🖥️